 Most plastic straws are made of polypropylene (#5 plastic), and home recycling programs sometimes accept this type of plastic.
 As for to-go cups, typically all-plastic ones (like those that iced coffees are served in) are recyclable, but the waxy coated paper ones, such as soda cups from a fast-food place, are not.
 No matter what, be sure to check with your waste hauler to make sure it’s accepted.

 Even better: Stop using straws unless absolutely necessary.
 In a restaurant or at home, just sip from your glass.
 Or if you’re traveling, use a travel bottle.
 You can also rinse straws out to use them one or two more times.

 Those little receipts tend to add up, typically at the bottom of my handbag.
 I recycle them when I can, but sometimes, as with my car, I’ll clean out my purse, say, when I’m waiting in a doctor’s office, far from a recycling bin.
-But imagine my surprise when I was doing a little research for this article and discovered that some cash register receipts are not recyclable because they contain BPA!
-Indeed, the thermal paper receipts (the ones that are smooth and shiny) are coated with chemicals to allow ink to adhere, and therefore if they’re recycled, those allegedly toxic chemicals can then enter the recycling system, contaminating recycled paper.
+But imagine my surprise when I was doing a little research for this article and discovered that some cash register receipts are not recyclable because they contain BPA, a chemical known to disrupt the human endocrine system, and possibly mess with our hormones.
+Indeed, the thermal-paper receipts (the ones that are smooth and shiny) are coated with BPA, which reacts to heat, creating the text or image on the receipt instead of using ink or toner.
+Therefore, if they’re recycled, those potentially toxic chemicals can then enter the recycling system, contaminating recycled paper.
 Until BPA-free receipt paper is more prevalent and recognizable, I suggest that you only recycle the traditional receipts that are printed on regular, matte paper.

 Even better: At stores that offer such a service, ask for a receipt to be emailed or texted to you.
 Or, ask the cashier not to print you a receipt at all, if you don’t need one for your records.